-Let’s start with desktop processors for this ultimate showdown.
-The most recent additions in the Intel side arrived as part of the 11th Generation (aka Rocket Lake) family.
-The headline chip here is the Intel Core i9-11900K, which features 8 cores, 16 threads and a 5.3GHz max boost clock speed.
+Let’s start with desktop processors.
+The most recent additions in the Intel side arrived as part of the 12th Generation (aka Alder Lake) family.
+The headline chip here is the Intel Core i9-12900K, which features 16 cores, 24 threads and a 5.1GHz max boost clock speed.

-On the red side, the Ryzen 5000 Series is the latest and greatest range of AMD desktop processors.
+On the red side, the Ryzen 5000 Series remains the latest and greatest range of AMD desktop processors despite first launching all the way back in 2020.
 The Ryzen 9 5950X is the most powerful chip in this family, featuring a whopping 16 cores, 32 threads and up to a 4.9GHz boosted clock speed.
-When it comes to multi-threaded performance, AMD absolute crushes Intel, proving that Team Red is once again the best option for multi-threaded workloads.
+Intel has now matched AMD in terms of CPU core count, although AMD does still boast the lead for the numbers of threads on its flagship chip, indicating it’s still the leading option for multi-threaded workloads.

-Even the more affordable Ryzen 9 5900X offers a higher number of cores and threads than Intel, coming in at 12 and 14 respectively.
-However, Intel has concentrated its efforts into frequency speeds for Rocket Lake, claiming that the Intel Core i9-11900K is the most powerful mainstream chip for gaming.
+However, Intel has concentrated its efforts into frequency speeds, claiming that the Intel Core i9-12900K is the most powerful mainstream chip for gaming.

-After testing the Intel chip for ourselves, we’re inclined to believe Team Blue, as the Core i9-11900K pushed frame rates higher than what any current AMD chip can hit.
+After testing the Intel chip for ourselves, we’re inclined to believe Team Blue.
 That said, the gaming performance gap between AMD and Intel is undoubtedly shrinking, with Ryzen processors now becoming competitive on all fronts.

 Price also has to come into the equation here.
-The Intel Core i9-11900K is an expensive chip with a recommended retail price of around £530.
-The Ryzen 9 5950X and Ryzen 9 5900X officially cost £750 and £540 respectively, but are proving very difficult to purchase at these prices dues to the ongoing chip shortages.
+The Intel Core i9-12900K is an expensive chip with a recommended retail price of around £570.
+The Ryzen 9 5950X and Ryzen 9 5900X launched with prices at £750 and £540 respectively, but can now be found with significant discounts since they’ve been available for almost two years.

 The Intel vs AMD rivalry isn’t exclusive to the desktop space, as it also continues over to the laptop market.
 However, the argument isn’t always clear cut here, as the processors are integrated into systems built by other manufacturers.

 One issue here is that third-party manufacturers like to make deals and remain faithful to certain processor manufacturers.
-The likes of the the Dell XPS and Razer Blade 15 laptops are only currently available with Intel processor configurations, for example.
+The likes of the the Dell XPS laptops are only currently available with Intel processor configurations, for example.
+That said, Razer had a similar deal with its Blade laptops, and has now finally launched the AMD-powered Razer Blade 14, so the tide may be turning.

-Since the processor is just one element of a laptop, it shouldn’t be the sole factor of your buying decision; you need to consider the design, display, storage space and whether you want a graphics card too.
-That said, picking the right processor is still very important, as nobody wants a weakling system that takes an age to load a web page or open an application.
+Since the processor is just one element of a laptop, it shouldn’t be the sole factor of your buying decision; you need to consider the design, display, storage space and whether you want a discrete GPU too.
+That said, picking the right processor is still very important.
+Every task from loading up a website to using an app will require the processing power of a CPU – opt for an old, sluggish processor, and you’ll see a big difference in the time it takes to complete tasks.

-Intel’s 11th Generation mobile chips (Tiger Lake) are the latest laptop processors on the blue side.
-They only launched late last year, so laptops featuring the Intel processor are still trickling through to the market.
+Intel’s 12th Generation mobile chips (Alder Lake) are the latest laptop processors on the blue side.
+They only launched recently, so laptops featuring the Intel processor are still trickling through to the market.

 AMD vs Intel – Which is better?